truecharts/public/website/src/content/docs/general/support-policy.md

 - We do not offer support for any component of kubernets that is not made by TrueCharts.
 - This includes charts by other parties or manually created kubernetes manifests and deployments.
-- We do not offer support for any component of kubernets that is not made by TrueCharts.

 ## Helm Chart Support Policy